DAWMFIEC/DAWM/guias/2023/guia04.md

 * ColorMagic  AI Color Palette Generator.
 (2023).
 Retrieved 22 May 2023, from https://colormagic.app/
 * Happy Hues - Curated colors in context.
 (2023).
 Retrieved 22 May 2023, from https://www.happyhues.co/
 * Fontjoy - Generate font pairings in one click.
 (2023).
 Retrieved 22 May 2023, from https://fontjoy.com/
+* The W3C Markup Validation Service.
+(2022).
+Retrieved 24 May 2022, from https://validator.w3.org/